ewanbrinkman/sfu-course-api-wrapper/README.md

 ### Wrapper Classes

-For the examples, assume an instance of the course called `course` has been created.
+For the examples, assume an instance of `Course` called `course` has been created.

 #### Check if a course has a given section